ariel-m-s/Simple-Scheduler/README.md

 The project is organized into several modules:

-1. ``io`
+1. `io`

 Contains the input/output functionality for reading and writing process data.
 Implements functions to load processes from an input file, dump statistics to an output file, and read process queues.

 2.`process`

-Defines the structures for bursts and processes and functions to initialize, free, and manipulate them.
+Defines the structures for bursts and processes, and defines functions to initialize, free, and manipulate them.

 3. `queue`